semuconsulting/PyGPSClient/README.md

 ![spartn config widget screenshot](https://github.com/semuconsulting/PyGPSClient/blob/add-SPARTN-config-dialog/images/spartnconfig_widget.png?raw=true)

 The SPARTN Configuration utility allows users to receive and process SPARTN RTK Correction data from an IP or L-Band source to achieve cm level location accuracy.
 It provides three independent configuration sections, one for IP Correction (MQTT), one for L-Band Correction (e.g. D9S) and a third for the GNSS receiver (e.g. F9P).

+**NB:** the SPARTN client implements skeleton `SPARTNReader` and `SPARTNMessage` classes but these do not currently perform a full decode of SPARTN protocol messages.
+They basically parse snd decode just enough information to extract individual SPARTN messages from an MQTT pp/ip topic payload and identity each imessage type/subtype.

 The facility can be accessed by clicking the ![SPARTN Client button](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient/resources/iconmonstr-antenna-3-24.png?raw=true) or selecting Menu..Options..NTRIP Configuration Dialog. .
 The dialog must remain open while the facility is in use.